stefanhayden/Ask-CSS-Perverts/ask-css-perverts.md

 Once upon a time, we (two creeps named Jenn and Nick) decided that we were not worthy of esteemed titles such as Clojure Rockstar, JavaScript Ninja, or Scala Wizard.
 We are CSS Perverts.

 A lot of y'all have asked us tons of questions over this website called Twitter.Com/ and we want to compile the easiest ones to answer and create a video.
 What fun!
+As a bonus, one lucky person will win absolutely nothing.

 ### How to ask a Question